 • Your body’s needs are unique, and adjustments should be made accordingly.
 Avoid making changes based on generic guidelines without considering your specific requirements.

-• Take the time to understand how each adjustment affects your comfort and Support, and tailor the chair to fit your body’s unique needs.
+• Take the time to understand how each adjustment affects your comfort and support, and tailor the chair to fit your body’s unique needs.

 Neglecting to Read the Chair’s Manual